-In this section we aim to give you a flavour of the Leeds City Region including housing options.
+In this section we aim to give you a flavour of the Leeds City region, including housing options.

 Leeds is set amongst some of the UK’s most striking landscapes.
-Just a short drive or train ride out of the city centre will take you into the stunning Yorkshire countryside aptly nicknamed ‘God’s Own Country’.
+Just a short drive or train ride out of the city centre will take you into the stunning Yorkshire countryside aptly nicknamed ‘God’s Own County’.
 Here you can find brooding moors, green dales and dramatic coastlines along with a whole host of historical sites.

 Famously, the picturesque moors around Ilkley and Haworth were the setting for many of the novels by the Bronte sisters and the Yorkshire Dales are ideal for outdoor activities such as walking, horse riding, climbing and cycling.
 Historical sites such as Kirkstall or Fountains Abbey, built by Cistercian monks, are of great interest.

 Yorkshire offers much more to see and do, learning more about the region’s attractions is undoubtedly worthwhile.

 Leeds offers a thriving cultural scene and is packed with galleries and museums to suit almost any taste.